wuerges/vlsi_verification/README.md

 This is a quote from the Problem B description:

 > Efficient equivalence checking and functional correction on large-scale designs are crucial technologies for handling today’s demanding design cycles.
 Analyzing an entire design is not always practical for large-scale designs because of their size and complexity.
 It is well known that partitioning the design, based on two designs’ correspondence, can significantly reduce the complexity of the analysis.
+> In this contest, we challenge contestants to insert cut points on large designs in an effort to reduce their equivalence checking and function change problems.
+>
+> [...]
+>
 > Identifying corresponding cuts is an effective method of simplifying the equivalence checking problem caused by the Boolean complexity of large-scale designs.
 The corresponding cuts represent points of functional correspondence between the two designs, allowing you to partition the designs into smaller sub-problems.
 However, finding the equivalent correspondence can be difficult when the design has gone through ODC/SDC optimization.
 An algorithm that can effectively determine functional correspondence, can help improve the success of large-scale equivalence checking.
+>
+> [...]

 In other words, testing circuits is not easy and we need more tools to do it.